 This is a check for input taking the ability of code.
 Input boxes must handle all arbitrary strings as well.
 Check for your code’s input parameters – can negatives be included?; what is the range of input?; what type of input is allowed, and if not received what case to follow?
 Floating-point values should have sufficient precision.
 If in the case of network loss, handling of the input needs to be done correctly.

 Consider yourself as a user of the software that you’re Developing and question yourself if the UI of the software is understandable?
 Any difficulty found using the software by you, who wrote the code can be a bigger problem for end-users.
 People rush to the development phase so early that they forget without a usable UI/API software it will result in many errors.
 Start working on user interface design with your team if you’re not convinced.

 Reusability of code is a significant factor in reducing your file length and size, saving space, and also making the code much more organized.
 See if any methods or blocks of code are not repeated in your program.
 Try using generic classes, functions, and components that can be reused.
 Follow the DRY principle (Don’t Repeat Yourself) and code with no duplication.

 These principles are a few checks that will make your code much more efficient.
 In some cases, these principles may be inversely related, so following one may void the other.
 OOAD principles are:

 - Single Responsibility Principle: All classes should have one responsibility, or just one function in a class or a method.

 - Open Closed Principle: Existing code should not be altered when new functionality is introduced.

 - Liskov Sustainability Principle: Having a child class should not change the meaning of the parent class.

-Dependency Injection: Create dependencies outside the class and inject them to class through appropriate ways.
+Dependency Injection: Create dependencies outside the class and inject them into class in appropriate ways.